 Vlasoff Cay is a small streak of sand in an ocean of blue.
 This tiny sand island appears only at low tide and is the perfect setting for a castaway picnic.
 You can be dropped off at your own stretch of Great Barrier Reef sand by helicopter or chartered boat and left alone with a picnic hamper and a bottle of champagne.
-This is the ultimate in reef romanticism, with not even a tree to spoil your 360-degree view of this natural wonder of the world.
-You can swim, snorkel or just relax on your own private - and temporary - island.
+This is the ultimate in reef romanticism, with not even a building or tree to spoil your 360-degree view of this natural wonder of the world.
+You can swim, snorkel or just relax on your own private, and temporary, island.
 Helicopters depart from Cairns.

 Sail aboard a private yacht

-There is nothing quite as indulgent as chartering your own private yacht - especially when it comes with its own crew.
-Low Isles is a spectacular island teeming with bird and marine life, just off the coast of Port Douglas.
-You can recruit a group of friends and cruise around onboard the Aquarius, a luxury sailing vessel with a huge upper deck on which you get to enjoy a seafood buffet.
+Bareboating – sailing a small chartered yacht yourself – is a great experience.
+But there is something indulgent about chartering a slightly larger boat with a group of friends and having your own private yacht, as well as crew to help you out.
+Low Isles is a spectacular island teeming with bird and marine life just off the coast of Port Douglas.
+You can cruise around it with Aquarius aboard a luxury sailing vessel with a huge upper deck on which you will enjoy a seafood buffet.
 Then just jump off the side for some of the best snorkelling on the reef.

 Take a scenic flight

-Seeing the giant living wonder that is the Great Barrier Reef from the sky gives you an understanding of just how immense it really is.
-The different shades of ocean blue, the secluded islands, and the patterns of the coral beds all laid out before you as you hover above is something you're bound to never forget.
-You can cover more of the reef from the air than you can ever hope to discover at sea level.
+Seeing the giant living wonder that is the Great Barrier Reef from the air gives you an understanding of just how immense the reef is.
+The different shades of ocean blue, the secluded islands and the patterns of the beds of coral are laid out before you as you fly over this natural playground.
+You can see more of the reef from the air than you can ever hope to cover at sea level.
 For more information visit operators such as Air Whitsunday.

 Swim with Minke Whales

-Witness the unique phenomenon of the dwarf minke whale migration which takes place each year between June and August.
-These friendly mammals travel north to Queensland's coast each winter to breed, birth and swim in the tropical waters.
-This incredible wildlife encounter is available to experience with a limited number of tour operators: Mike Ball Expeditions, Eye to Eye Marine Encounters, Deep Sea Divers Den, and Spirit of Freedom are among a few permitted tours that offer snorkelling and diving trips.
-The curious minke whales are known to approach swimmers and linger for extended periods, providing an unforgettable nautical experience.
+Witness the unique phenomenon of the dwarf minke whale migration that takes place between June and August.
+They travel to Queensland’s seas during the cooler months to calve and swim in the tropical water.
+This incredible wildlife encounter is available through three tour operators including Mike Ball Expeditions, Eye to Eye Marine Encounters, Deep Sea Divers Den, and Spirit of Freedom are among a limited number of permitted tours that offer snorkelling and diving trips out to the reef where minkes are found.
+The curious creatures are known to approach swimmers and frolic around, providing an unforgettable nautical experience.

 Witness sea turtles hatching

 Sea turtles, including the endangered loggerhead turtles, nestle ashore Mon Repos Beach in Bundaberg (about a four hour drive, or one hour flight north of Brisbane).
-They lay their eggs between November and January, and then from January to March, the hatchlings begin to leave their nests bound for the ocean.
-You can witness this magical spectacle with Mon Repos Turtle Encounters, who operate nighttime tours seven days a week.
-Their guides ar environmental scientists who will teach you about the conservation programs that are being run in the area, as well as all about the lifecycle of the majestic sea turtles.
+They lay their eggs between November and January, then from January to March, the hatchlings leave the nest and scuttle into the ocean.
+You can witness the spectacle with Mon Repos Turtle Encounters, who operate nighttime tours seven days a week, led by an environmental scientist who will teach you about the conservation programs and lifecycle of the majestic sea turtles.

 Skydive over the reef

-If you are an adrenaline junkie and want to have a spectacular birds-eye view of the Great Barrier Reef, the sky is the limit – literally.
-Skydiving at Mission Beach is a unique opportunity to witness the reef, surrounding beaches as well as the rainforest as you fly from 4570 metres (15,000 feet) above.
-The exhilarating freefall experience is available with Skydive Mission Beach who have expert sky masters ready to guide you on the ultimate adventure.
+If you are an adrenaline junkie and want to have a spectacular birds-eye view of the Great Barrier Reef, then sky's the limit – literally.
+Skydiving at Mission Beach is a unique opportunity to witness the spectacular reef and the surrounding picturesque beaches and rainforest as you fly from 4570 metres (15,000 feet) above.
+The exhilarating freefall experience is available with Skydive Mission Beach who have expert sky masters ready to give you the ultimate adventure.
 Mission Beach is roughly two hours from Cairns, so you can self-drive or book a shuttle bus through Skydive Mission Beach.